Louvre Carousel's origin: king Louis XIV showed off and became the Sun King

 Aaah, Louis XIV looked really nice, on his white horse, proudly caracoling.
 Ladies chuckled and tried to be the centre of attention.
-But Louis only had eyes for his beloved La Vallière.
-He was 24 years old, he met Louis the blonde 2 years ago.
+But Louis only had eyes for his beloved Louise de La Vallière.
+He was 24 years old, he had met Louise the blonde 2 years ago.

 She was his first official mistress!
 And for his lover, Louis really did things properly: he gave a two days party, in June 1662.
 A blowout set between the Louvre and the Tuileries garden.
 This party’s name?
 Carousel.

 A carousel is an equestrian parade where riders in quadrille do figures.
 Primitively, it was a military parade reserved for noblemen with lots of mythological and allegorical performances.
 A fashion coming from Italy (carousel comes from the Italian word carosello).
 It replaced the medieval tournaments: the first carousel took place in France in Paris, in the reign of Henri IV.